-What Is a Blood Count?
+What Is a Complete Blood Count?

 Red blood cells are responsible for sending oxygen through your body and helping to discard carbon dioxide, while white blood cells enable your body to fight off infections.
-Platelets control any bleeding by helping your body form clots.
+Hemoglobin is the oxygen-carrying protein present in red blood cells.

 When undergoing a complete blood count, your doctor is measuring the number and types of these blood cells in your body.
 Your blood count can help your doctor pinpoint diseases such as anemia or cancer, clotting issues, and infection.
-A blood count test also can help determine if you have an immune system disorder.
+A blood count also can help determine if you have an immune system disorder.